 Track marketing campaigns using virtual phone numbers

 Using specific phone numbers for specific advertising campaigns can also prove useful.
-By funnelling calls to dedicated virtual phone numbers you can monitor where calls are coming from.
-A quick viewing of the call logs in your Yay.com dashboard will rapidly reveal which campaigns have proved most successful.
+By funnelling calls to dedicated virtual landline numbers you can monitor where calls are coming from.
+A quick look at the call logs in your Yay.com dashboard will reveal which campaigns have been most successful.

 Reduce call costs

-Perhaps the most attractive benefit, virtual phone numbers can save your business money.
-Neither VoIP phone systems nor virtual phone numbers require hardware to work.
-This means you save on both the initial purchase costs and any maintenance fees you may have had to pay to keep that hardware operational.
-What's more, virtual numbers can scale up and down with your business.
-If you find you have more numbers than you need, just delete some and they'll be removed at the start of your next billing cycle.
-Similarly, if your business is growing and you need to purchase new phone numbers, you can do so at any time and they'll be available for you to use right away.
+Virtual phone numbers can save your business money.
+Neither VoIP phone systems nor virtual numbers require any hardware.
+This means you save on both the initial purchase cost and any maintenance fees.
+What's more, virtual numbers scale with your business.
+If you have more numbers than you need, just delete some and they'll be removed at the start of your next billing cycle.
+Or, if your business is growing and you need to purchase new phone numbers, you can do so at any time and they'll be available for you to use right away.

 How to Get a Virtual Phone Number

-Yay.com users can order virtual phone numbers with the following simple steps:
+Yay.com users can buy virtual phone numbers with the following simple steps:

 Log into your Yay.com dashboard.
 Navigate to ‘Voice’ and ‘My Numbers’.

 - From the ‘My Numbers’ section, click the ‘Purchase Numbers’ button at the top right.

 - Search for virtual phone numbers according to your needs and add those you like to your basket.

 - Click the trolley icon at the top right of the page and check out.